 Not only does membrane traffic perform intracellular cargo logistics, but it also works as a dynamic integration system of cellular signaling in various physiological aspects including developmental regulation.
 We currently study the roles and the mechanisms of membrane traffic in developmental morphogenesis, the main theme being the mechanisms of planar cell polarity (PCP) formation.
+To this end, we are developing new methods.
 In developmental tissue morphogenesis, membrane traffic may work as an interface for integrating spatiotemporal information, between the intracellular level and the tissue level.

-R. H. K. Lee et al., XRab40 and XCullin5 form a ubiquitin ligase complex essential for the noncanonical Wnt pathway.
+\ R. H. K. Lee et al., XRab40 and XCullin5 form a ubiquitin ligase complex essential for the noncanonical Wnt pathway.
 EMBO J. 26, 3592-3606.
 (2007).